 Unsolicited Proposals Process

-The period between 1st November and 15th January each year has been designated as the default review and assessment period.
+The period between 1 October and 15 January each year has been designated as the default review and assessment period.
 Applicants are encouraged to submit applications as early as possible within this period.
-Prior to the commencement of this period, the Adelaide PHN will contact all applicants who have submitted a proposal outside of the review and assessment period to confirm that they still have an interest in seeking Adelaide PHN funding.
+Prior to the commencement of this period, Adelaide PHN will contact all applicants who have submitted a proposal outside of the review and assessment period to confirm that they still have an interest in seeking Adelaide PHN funding.
 All funding is dependent on continued funding from the Australian Government Department of Health.